 In 2005 I completed a Master’s degree in Counselling and began working as a Family & Relationship Counsellor at a Brisbane NGO.

 It was there that I began to refine a philosophy and practice approach, which could facilitate genuine transformation in peoples’ lives and relationships.

-My work with diverse couples and families taught me the importance of the stories we are told – those we hold tightly to and those we reject – in shaping our lives and the relationships we share.
+My work with diverse individuals, couples and families taught me the impact of the stories we grow up with – those we hold tightly to and those we reject – in shaping our lives and the relationships we share.

-I realised that I had the opportunity to help people unearth and deconstruct these stories, towards more conscious choices about how they wanted to be in the world.
+I realised that I had the opportunity to help people unearth and deconstruct these stories, towards more conscious choices about how – and who – they wanted to be in the world.